learn-co-curriculum/phase-3-reading-error-messages/README.md

 In this lab, you'll be reading error messages from tests.
 This lab is designed so that both running the files *and* running the test suite via the `learn` command will show the error messages for you to decode.
 Moving forward though, you'll be reading error messages mainly through running the test suite.

-Get started by opening this lab with `learn open` (or by pressing the Open button on the toolbar) so you can follow along with the video and solve this lab.
+Get started by opening this lab with by pressing the Open button on the toolbar so you can follow along with the video and solve this lab.

 ## Objectives